PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 16:49:26
+Last updated: 2024-04-02 16:50:00
-Random Quote: We can do no great things, only small things with great love. - Mother Teresa
+Random Quote: Marriage: A friendship recognized by the police. - Robert Louis Stevenson